tarsmachine/tarsmachine.github.io/index.md

 1. Build a knowledge-focused search engine
 2. Use it to build a network-driven knowledge network
-3. Add customizable personal AI to the network
+3. Use the unique data to train the customizable personal AI

 ---